-This medicine is subject to additional monitoring due to approval of an extension of indications.
+This medicine is subject to additional monitoring.
 This will allow quick identification of new safety information.
 You can help by reporting any side effects you may get.
-You can report side effects to your doctor, or directly at www.tga.gov.au/safety/reporting-problems.
+You can report side effects to your doctor, or directly at www.tga.gov.au/reporting-problems.